chshshsh/ToolsProject/README.md

 ## Run the File

 > - Please download the .py file and run it on Terminal using command code: 'python3 Project/ 2048.py'
-> - Packages required: random, curses, from itertools import chain
+> - Packages required: random, curses, time, from itertools import chain
 > - Enjoy the game!